-If, during the course of an investigation relating to safeguarding, an employee tenders his or her resignation, or ceases to provide their services, WOCA is not prevented from following up an allegation in accordance with these procedures.
+If, during the course of an investigation relating to safeguarding, an employee tenders their resignation, or ceases to provide their services, WOCA is not prevented from following up an allegation in accordance with these procedures.

 Every effort will be made to reach a conclusion, including in cases where the person concerned refuses to co-operate with the process.